nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### 4.4.
 That's all for the Basic!

 And that's all there is to it!
-Now that you have a basic understanding of the commands, You can now get started on learning all the important [commands](#features) you can use to organize your InternBuddy lists.
-If you have any trouble, do refer back to the user guide and the [FAQ](#faq) section.
+Now that you have a basic understanding of the commands, You can now get started on learning all the important [commands](#5-features-details) you can use to organize your InternBuddy lists.
+If you have any trouble, do refer back to the user guide and the [FAQ](#8-faq) section.
 Good luck! :confetti_ball: :confetti_ball: :confetti_ball:

 ---

-## 5. Features
+## 5. Features Details

 Our InternBuddy has a number of features that you can use to organize your InternBuddy lists.
 These features follow a certain command format.
-If you haven't read it, please refer to the [User Guide Icons](#icons) and [Command Formats](#command-formats) section first.
-If you are still confused, please refer to the [FAQ](#faq) section.
+If you haven't read it, please refer to the [User Guide Icons](#14-helping-icons) and [Command Formats](#41-command-formats) section first.
+If you are still confused, please refer to the [FAQ](#8-faq) section.
 Otherwise, you can start using the features listed below. :smile:

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Read the <a href="#glossary">Glossary</a> section to find some uncommon or niche words in the user guide.